cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 ### Calendar and Promotion
-1. Ask Amye or another CNCF staff member to change sig-contributor strategy's Thursday meeting to [Maintainers Circle] - [topic] in the subject and update with content.
+1. Ask Amye or another CNCF staff member to change sig-contributor strategy's Thursday meeting to [Maintainers Circle] - [topic] in calendar event name and abstract in the description with content.
 2. Ask Amye to email maintainers@ cncf list with info about the event.
 Previous emails can be used as a template.
 Make sure to over emphasize that other core